phinjensen/phinjensen.com/content/blog/2024/wrong-map-of-europe.md

 - Iceland is rotated 180 degrees
 - "Faroe Islands (ICELAND)" don't exist
 - The arctic circle doesn't pass through Iceland (though this may be a consequence of the rotation)
-- Reykjavik is in the wrong place on the island anyway
+- Reykjavík is in the wrong place on the island anyway
 - The capital of the Faroe Islands is Tórshavn - it's correct on the fake islands, but wrong on the real ones
 - Havntors isn't a real place
 - The "Sheltie islands" are actually called Shetland or the Shetland islands